Home / Coffee Knowledge / Finca Santa Rita: Why and how we became coffee producers

 Finca Santa Rita: Why and how we became coffee producers

-Why do we do this as coffee makers?
+Why are we doing this as Kaffeemacher?

 How does the ownership model work?